 Not every town can boast a Butter & Egg Day Parade, and folks in Petaluma have good reason to love theirs.
-The annual Petaluma Butter & Egg Days Parade and Celebration is getting ready to roll (April 25, 2015).
+The Petaluma Butter & Egg Days Parade and Celebration takes place every year in April.

 The parade which showcases the history and culture of Petaluma, typically draws crowds of more than 25,000 people.
 More than 3,000 people participate in the 100-unit parade and around a hundred volunteers help pull this unique local event together with the The Petaluma Downtown Association.

 The celebration goes on all day, before, during and after the parade, and covers four blocks.
 You can browse arts and crafts exhibits and community booths, enjoy festival foods, and take the kids to the family area to play on the inflatables, rides, and enjoy hands-on activities.